BielRoig/hfeb-guide/content/docs/the-deck/_index.md

 **Wall of Roots** is especially important because it can generate mana without tapping, which matters in turns where mana efficiency is extremely tight.

+### Cabal Therapy {#cabal-therapy .toolbox-section}

+**Cabal Therapy** is one of the most important interaction spells in the deck.

+It gives you information, strips away relevant answers, and clears the way before committing to a combo line.
+In Premodern, it is already one of the strongest discard spells, but hFEB uses it especially well because the deck naturally plays creatures that can be sacrificed profitably.

+Mana creatures that are no longer needed, creatures with enters-the-battlefield value, or creatures you actively want back in the graveyard can all become flashback material.
+This makes Cabal Therapy both disruption and synergy: it protects your combo while also helping you manage your own board and graveyard.

+In practice, Therapy often lets you turn two mana and one expendable creature into two discard effects.
+For a deck trying to resolve a fragile but powerful engine, that is extremely relevant.

+### Unearth {#unearth .toolbox-section}

+**Unearth** is one of the most efficient recursion spells in the deck.

+Most importantly, it brings back Volrath's Shapeshifter, which is often the central piece of both the FEB kill and the Hermit kill.
+It also cycles, which means it is rarely completely dead, even in games where recursion is not immediately needed.

+A key interaction is that Unearth can reanimate Shapeshifter while the top creature card of the graveyard has an enters-the-battlefield ability.
+If Shapeshifter enters while copying that creature, the ETB ability will trigger.
+Then, once Unearth finishes resolving, Unearth itself will be on top of the graveyard and Shapeshifter may become a blank 0/1, but the triggered ability is already on the stack.

+This makes Unearth much more than a simple reanimation spell.
+It can create important timing windows and enable lines that depend on Shapeshifter entering as the right creature for just a moment.

 ### Squee, Goblin Nabob {#squee .toolbox-section}

 **Squee** is almost an auto-include in any serious Survival deck.